Updated: August 12, 2020

 - KingsPath Senior Living [independent living]: no cases

-- Kingsway Retirement Living, Belle Plaine, MN [independent living, assisted living and memory care]: 1 active staff case
+- Kingsway Retirement Living, Belle Plaine, MN [independent living, assisted living and memory care]: no cases

 - The Lutheran Home: Belle Plaine, Belle Plaine, MN [skilled nursing facility]: no cases